trstringer/trstringer.github.io/_drafts/systemd-critical-chain.md

 ![Critical chain RemainAfterExit](../images/critical-chain-simple-service-types.png)

-You can see now that the critical change highlights that difference in the simple service types, we no longer see the "+" and time, because the follow-up units (**svc2.service** from **svc3.service**, and **svc1.service** from **svc2.service**) do not wait for the unit to complete, it just starts immediately.
+You can see now that the critical chain highlights that difference in the simple service types, we no longer see the "+" and time, because the follow-up units (**svc2.service** from **svc3.service**, and **svc1.service** from **svc2.service**) do not wait for the unit to complete, it just starts immediately.
 We see that with the "@" times, which illustrate that there is no real delay between the units' start times.

 ## Not the complete story

 This blog post was intended to also show that the critical chain cannot be the complete story.
-It showed examples of other units impacting a particular unit's starting time.
+It showed examples of other units impacting a particular unit's starting time, but not necessarily appearing in the critical chain for that unit.

 You have to utilize other tools, such as listing dependencies, which can also paint the picture on what happened: